Leon Harden

-Leon Maurice Harden Jr. (August 17, 1947 – June 24, 2017) was an American professional football defensive back.
-He played college football for the Pratt Beavers and UTEP Miners and was selected by the Green Bay Packers in the 11th round of the 1969 NFL/AFL draft.
+Leon Maurice Harden Jr. (August 17, 1947 – June 24, 2017) was an American professional football player.
+A defensive back, he played college football for the Pratt Beavers and UTEP Miners and was selected by the Green Bay Packers in the 11th round of the 1969 NFL/AFL draft.
 He was a member of the team's taxi squad in 1969 before playing in seven games in 1970.
 He was released prior to the 1971 season and later had stints with the San Diego Chargers and the Chicago Fire and Detroit Wheels of the World Football League (WFL).

 Early life

 Harden was born on August 17, 1947, in Kansas City, Missouri.
-He attended Southeast High School where he played football.
+He attended Southeast High School, where he played football.
 He played three years there and was a "star" player, according to The Kansas City Times.
 Harden is one of six Southeast alumni to play in the NFL.
 After high school, Harden attended Pratt Community College, playing football for the Pratt Beavers as starting wingback.

 Harden played for Pratt from 1965 to 1966 before transferring to the University of Texas at El Paso (UTEP) in 1967, where he joined the UTEP Miners football team.
 As a junior in 1967, he played as a backup defensive back and was the team's kickoff specialist.
 The 1967 UTEP team compiled a record of 7–2–1 and won the 1967 Sun Bowl over the Ole Miss Rebels.
 He remained kickoff specialist and started at defensive back for the Miners in 1968, a year in which they went 4–5–1.
 In addition to playing defense and as a kickoff specialist, Harden was also used by UTEP on offense at times.
 In college, he stood at 5 ft 11 in and weighed 198 lb.